How to Write an Ice Cream Shop Business Plan [10-Step Template]

 When people think of ice cream, they probably don’t see dollar signs – making an ice cream shop business plan attractive to investors with lots of portfolio options is a unique challenge that a detailed and attractive business plan can help you to meet.

-Team and Management
+3. Team and management

 It’s likely that you will have a relatively small team at your ice cream shop, even if you expand beyond just ice cream and other frozen treats.
 Consider writing about the employees you will hire and what kind of jobs you will be providing.